Tuesday 11 February marks the 30th anniversary of the release of Nelson Mandela from prison.

-President Cyril Ramaphosa is expected to deliver a speech from the balcony of the Cape Town City Hall on Tuesday, where former statesman Nelson Mandela delivered his address after his release from prison on 11 February 1990.
+President Cyril Ramaphosa is expected to deliver a speech from the balcony of the Cape Town City Hall on Tuesday, where the former statesman delivered his address.

 Ramaphosa’s speech forms part of a series of events taking place around the Western Cape to commemorate the 30th anniversary of the former president’s release from the Victor Verster prison in Paarl, which is now known as the Drakenstein Correctional Centre.

 Archbishop Emeritus Desmond Tutu and his wife Leah have paid tribute to former President Nelson Mandela.
 The Tutus praised the former statesman for his warmth and human values.